-- that its membership consists predominantly of directors with specific and relevant industry experience, expertise and knowledge; - that the size of the board is conducive to effective discussion and efficient decision-making; - that the cost of the board remains reasonable relevant to the size of the business, and in any event, remains in the bottom quartile of all ASX listed companies until profitable.
+- that its membership consists predominantly of directors with specific and relevant industry experience, expertise and knowledge; - that the size of the board is conducive to effective discussion and efficient decision-making; - that the cost of the board remains reasonable relevant to the size of the business.

-The Board also considers that successful start-ups require active and engaged directors who have significant shareholdings at risk, and/or directors who have intimate familiarity with the business and the industry in which it operates, in order to ensure that the Company succeeds in the best interests of all shareholders.
+The Board also considers that successful businesses at this life-stage require active and engaged directors who have significant shareholdings at risk, and/or directors who have intimate familiarity with the business and the industry in which it operates, in order to ensure that the Company succeeds in the best interests of all shareholders.

-The Board is therefore currently comprised of seven board members, all with significant commercial expertise; five of them specifically in the Company's relevant field of endeavour; and five of them being Top 20 shareholders in the Company.
+The Board is therefore currently comprised of six board members, all with significant commercial expertise; five of them specifically in the Company's relevant field of endeavour; and four of them being Top 20 shareholders in the Company.

-The directors collectively perform the functions of a nomination committee, and the directors do not consider that any increase in efficiency or effectiveness would be achieved through the formation of a nomination committee.
+The directors collectively perform the functions of a nomination committee, and the directors do not consider that any increase in efficiency or effectiveness would be achieved through the formation of an independent nomination committee.

-As such, the board composition is not in accordance with ASX Corporate Governance principle 2.1.
-However, the board considers that the individuals on the board can and do make quality and independent judgements in the best interest of the Company on all relevant issues.
+The board considers that the individuals on the board can and do make quality and independent judgements in the best interest of the Company on all relevant issues.